RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-08/creating-add-to-cart-page.md

   ![](./images/create-process41.png " ")

-## Task 5: Add Process to Calculate the Shopping Cart Items
+## Task 5: Create a Process to Calculate the Shopping Cart Items
-In this task, you will call the *manage\_orders.get\_quantity* to get the total of products in the shopping cart.
+In this task, you call the *manage\_orders.get\_quantity* to get the total number of products in the shopping cart.

 1. In the **Processing** tab.
 2. Right click **Processing** and click  **Create Process**.